aws/mynah-ui/docs/DATAMODEL.md

 They reflect their position according to the whole body

-**BUT;** if they appear inside a code block, when user clicks one of the copy or the insert to cursor position buttons in the footer of the code block, that `codeReference` content span position will be recalculated according to the position inside the code block while sending it to the events `onCopyCodeToClipboard` or `onCodeInsertToCursorPosition` which can be binded through [Constructor properties](./PROPERTIES.md).
+**BUT;** if they appear inside a code block, when user clicks one of the copy or the insert to cursor position buttons in the footer of the code block, that `codeReference` content span position will be recalculated according to the position inside the code block while sending it to the events `onCopyCodeToClipboard` or `onCodeInsertToCursorPosition` or `onAcceptDiff` which can be binded through [Constructor properties](./PROPERTIES.md).

 #### Note:
 The position for the recommandation span has to be calculated considering all chars in the string.
 Even the back ticks etc.